ABC-iRobotics/ros_course_materials_en/docs/03_python_principles.md

     ```

-### Bónusz: Advanced go to
+### Bonus exercise: Advanced go to

-Írjunk arányos szabályozót használó go to funckiót.
+Write a more accurate go to method using proportional controller.

 ---